TexteaInc/funix-cloud/README.md

 ### In Web (by Funix Project)

-> In future, Funix now miss some features.
+> In the future, Funix now miss some features.
 Like default function page.

 ```bash
 tengoku web